Total Ascent: 1100ft

 This is a fun little hike, quickly delivering a short workout and some views.
 Despite the steep start, this hike is approachable for almost every hiker.
 The most challenging part of this hike is actually finding it.
 There are quite a few unmarked logging roads to deal with, and it is fairly easy to get turned around.
 Once you find the road to the trailhead, we really encourage you to park at the makeshift lot near the Kelly Butte Trail sign.
 While you can probably make it down the somewhat overgrown road to the base of the butte, the road is extremely narrow and there are no pullouts, making it impossible for two cars to pass each other on it.
 If you happen to encounter another car going the opposite direction, one of you will have to reverse all the way to either end of the road to make room.

 To get there, take I-5 south to Highway 18 Exit 142A.
 Follow Highway 18 into Auburn and take the SR 164 exit.
 Head left on SR 164 through Enumclaw to SR 410.
 Turn left onto SR 410 and drive about 20 miles through the town of Greenwater, past the fire station to FR 70 on the left.
 Follow FR 70 a little over eight miles to FR 7030.
 Take a left onto the gravel road and continue about four miles to a T-intersection.
 Take a left and continue a mile to the next intersection, again veering to the left.
 Continue for about a half-mile to another intersection, this time heading right.
-Find the signed trailhead on the left in about a mile.
-From here it’s possible for some vehicles to continue the last three-quarters of a mile to the base of Kelley Butte, but we recommend you park and walk it. -Nathan
+Find the signed trailhead on the left in about a mile. -Nathan

 View large versions of the photos